SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 judged on?
 (Note that the “service” does not have to be for general users; you can propose a system for a science problem, for example.)
 -->
+Proposing a system that can be used in existing image-sharing platforms (Pinterest, Instagram) to increase transparency by using an ML model to detect AI-generated images and enabling auto-captioning to tag images appropriately

+**Value Proposition:** The platforms will be able to moderate content better/prevent misinformation using the tags provided by the model.
+Additionally the automatic tagging mechanism can also be used in content indexing.

+**Status Quo:** Users are consuming content with no way of knowing if the content is AI-generated or not.
+Content is being uploaded with manual captions that may/may not help with information retrieval/censorship.

+**Business Metric:** Preventing misinformation by informing users.
+Faster content retrieval.

 ### Contributors